 Why developers shouldn’t only cater to wealthy baby boomers

-5 Trends affecting residential facilities for the elderly18th Nov 2021
+Trends affecting residential facilities for the elderly2nd Dec 2021

 It’s understandable that many developers want to create high-end retirement homes aimed at wealthy boomers – it’s a very lucrative undertaking, after all.
 While there’s a market for that, it’s important not to lose sight of what pensioners on lower incomes may need when it comes to housing.

-This will be a lucrative undertaking too given that our elderly population is projected to double by 2050 according to the World Health organisation (WHO).
+This will be a lucrative undertaking too, given that our elderly population is projected to double by 2050 according to the World Health Organization (WHO).
 The WHO’s World Report on Ageing and Health says that the number of people in South Africa aged 60 years and older will more than double from 4.209 million people to around 10.06 million people in 2050.

 But are developers really catering to their needs and desires?
 Here we look at the trends influencing residential facilities for the elderly:

 Gone are the days when developers merely had to consider creating space for nursing facilities in developments.
-Nowadays, pensioners want developments to cater to their holistic health needs which don’t only cater to their physical health but they mental well-being too.
+Nowadays, pensioners want developments to cater to their holistic health needs, which include not only their physical health but their mental wellbeing too.

-Life rights have become more popular in South Africa because they are cost-effective and offer less hassle.
-They appeal to pensioners that have less capital to invest and to those who don’t want to worry about maintenance and upkeep as the developer remains the sole owner of the unit.
+Life rights have become more popular in South Africa because they are cost effective and offer less hassle.
+They appeal to pensioners who have less capital to invest and to those who don’t want to worry about maintenance and upkeep, as the developer remains the sole owner of the unit.

-Gogo may not be as tech savvy as an 8-year-old Fortnite fan, but that doesn’t mean she hasn’t learnt a thing or two during lockdown.
+Gogo may not be as tech savvy as an eight-year-old Fortnite fan, but that doesn’t mean she hasn’t learned a thing or two during lockdown.
 The pandemic has forced many elderly people to familiarise themselves with technological advances such as video calls, streaming videos, and user-friendly apps.

-As a result, many are now happy to have this all connected so they can live in smart homes.
-It means developers must bear in mind that retirement homes, even if they’re affordable, need to have fibre optic cabling to ensure there’s WiFi access as a standard.
+As a result, many are now happy to have this all connected so that they can live in smart homes.
+It means developers must bear in mind that retirement homes, even if they’re affordable, need to have fibre-optic cabling to ensure that Wi-Fi access is a standard.

-However, a new trend is now emerging – smartsizing.
-This is also an American term and means people want to create a lifestyle of simplicity and enjoyment.
-It’s not just about reducing the space people live in but making sure they only use the space that they need.
+However, a new trend is now emerging – ‘smartsizing’.
+This is also an American term and means that people want to create a lifestyle of simplicity and enjoyment.
+It’s not just about reducing the space people live in, but making sure they only use the space that they need.